 Customs barriers Customs checks on UK-EU trade introd uced from 2021.
-Other goods barriers Regulatory checks required for new and existing products.
+Other goods barriers Regulatory checks required for new an d existing products.
 Services barriers Revert to WTO terms from 2021.
-Financial services lose passporting righ lost.
-Increased costs for transport serv ts.
-Broadcasting rights vices as firms require EU license.
-Trade deals No new trade deals with third countries implemented before 2023.
-UK retains access to existing trade agreements between EU and third countries.
-Preparedness for new trading arrangements UK fully prepared for change in trade arrangements when the transition period ends in 2020.
-UK not fully prepared for change in trade arrangements when the transition period ends in 2020; some disruption at border.
+Financial services lose passporting rights.
+Broadcasting rights lost.
+Increased costs for transport services as firms require EU licedealsNo new trade deals with third countries implemented before 2023 retains access to existing trade agreements between EU and third countries.
+Trade deals arrangements arrangements when the transition in trade arrangements period ends in 2020. transition period ends is some disruption at bood Disruption at the bord assumed to reduce transition period ends are some disruption at the bord period ends period ends are some disruption at the bord period ends per UK not fully prepared for change in trade arrangements when the transition period ends in 2020; some disruption at border.
 Disruption at the borders is assumed to reduce trade volumes and productivity further in the short term Macroeconomic policy Relative to the IR , monetary policy reacts mechanically to balance deviations of inflation from target and output relative to potential.
 In both variants, interest rates are rising gently.
 Relative to the IR , monetary policy reacts mechanically to balance deviations of inflation from target and output relative to potential.
-In both variants, interest rates are rising gently. or tax policy are assumed.
-Automatic stabilisers operate. spending or tax policy are assumed.
-Automatic stabilisers No change in countercyclical capital buffer.
+In both variants, interest rates are rising gently.
+No discretionary changes in spending or tax policy are assumed.
+Automatic stabilisers operate.
+No discretionary changes in spending or tax policy are assumed.
+Automatic stabilisers operate.
+No change in countercyclical capital buffer.
 Countercyclical capital buffer cut from 1% to 0%.
 Financial conditions Interest rates on loans to households and businesses rise by 20bps more than Bank Rate.
 Interest rates on loans to households and businesses rise by 80bps more than Bank Rate.
 There is a 12.5bps increase in gilt premia.
 There is a 25bps increase in gilt premia.
 Macroeconomic uncertainty Uncertainty index increases from current levels by 1⁄2 standard deviations.
 Households and firms anticipate some weakness in future incomes.
 Uncertainty index increases from current levels by 1 standard deviation.
 Households and firms anticipate some weakness in future incomes.